 In 2011, The Massachusetts Department of Conservation and Recreation (DCR) executed a lease with the Massachusetts Bay Transportation Authority (MBTA) for 23 miles of the former railroad corridor from Waltham to Berlin for the purpose of designing and developing a multi-use rail trail in partnership with the local municipalities.
 Since 2011, DCR has been working with communities and partners to develop a 10-foot wide shared use path along this entire corridor.
 The corridor passes through Waltham, Weston, Wayland, Sudbury, and Hudson with in Bolton and Stowe.
 It will one day connect east to Belmont and Boston, and west to Clinton and beyond to Northampton.

 MCRT-Wayside Weston and Wayland OPENED!
-This fall communities, Eversource and DCR celebrated the opening of 5 miles of the MCRT – Wayside in Weston and Wayland.
+DCR, partner communities, and Eversource celebrated the opening of 5 miles of the MCRT–Wayside in Weston and Wayland.

 The Energy Facilities Siting Board (EFSB) released their decision approving the Eversource transmission project connecting the electric sub-station in Sudbury to Wilkins Street in Hudson.

 The MCRT Wayside is Coming!
-In partnership with Eversource Energy and the Towns of Weston and Wayland, the DCR is constructing approximately 4.5 miles of the MCRT – Wayside in Weston and Wayland.
-DCR is also advancing a design and permit for a new rail trail underpass at Conant Road in Weston.
+In partnership with Eversource Energy and the Towns of Weston and Wayland, DCR is constructing approximately 4.5 miles of the MCRT – Wayside in Weston and Wayland.
+DCR is also advancing design and permitting for a new rail trail underpass at Conant Road in Weston.

 The Towns of Weston and Wayland are also working to plan addition trail parking, trailheads and other amenities on this section.

-Waltham, working with Pare Engineering, has advanced the design and permitting of their 3-mile section of the MCRT – Wayside from the former Polaroid site to Beaver Street.
+Waltham, working with Pare Engineering, has advanced the design and permitting of their 3-mile section of the MCRT–Wayside from the former Polaroid site at 1265 Main Street east to Beaver Street.

-In both Weston and Wayland, DCR is in discussions with Eversource Energy and the municipalities to develop a public private partnership which will hopefully soon result in the construction and paving of the multi-use rail trail from the Wayland Town Center through the town of Weston.
+In both Weston and Wayland, DCR is in discussions with Eversource Energy and the municipalities to develop a public-private partnership which will soon result in the construction and paving of the multi-use rail trail from Wayland Town Center through the town of Weston.
 One complication we will still have to overcome is a filled underpass at Conant Road in Weston.